What Treatments a Cosmetologist Can And Can’t Perform?

 There are three levels of chemical peels: light, moderate, and deep.
 The level of peel is consistent with the layers of skin they are working on as well as the type and strength of acid solution they are administering.

-For example, a light peel is generally made up of AHAs or BHAs, depending on what they are treating.
+For example, Light chemical peels are generally made up of AHAs or BHAs, depending on what they are treating.
 Light peels only remove the outermost layer of the skin and are the least abrasive.
 States such as California only allow light peels to be done by cosmetologists.

 Overall, licensed cosmetologists can generally perform light chemical peels in most states.
 However, always double check with your state board to ensure that you are in fact working within the legal regulations.